-Located within Richmond University Medical Center’s Breast and Women’s Center, the Breast Imaging Center provides access to state-of-the-art medical imaging technology that helps physicians determine the appropriate course of treatment and offers peace of mind.
+Located within Richmond University Medical Center’s Comprehensive Breast and Imaging Center, the Breast Imaging Center provides access to state-of-the-art medical imaging technology that helps physicians determine the appropriate course of treatment and offers peace of mind.
 In some cases, same-day results are available.

 Our imaging center features private changing rooms and lockers, two ultrasound units, and two 3-D mammography units.
 During your visit, our team will make every effort to ensure your comfort and answer any questions you may have.

 The Patient Experience: Meet Skye

 Our physicians and technicians utilize a variety of state-of-the-art equipment to identify abnormalities, guide biopsies, and perform routine screenings.
 Your physician will explain which imaging method will be used to ensure you feel confident before undergoing any procedure.
 Our imaging capabilities include: